Is-Daouda/is-Engine/Readme.md

 ## How to contribute?
 Here are some examples of how to contribute:
-- have You developed a module and want it to be part of the engine?
+- Have you developed a module and want it to be part of the engine?
 You are welcome!
-- have You thought of a feature and you want it to be integrated into the engine?
+- Have you thought of a feature and you want it to be integrated into the engine?
 Do not hesitate to submit it to us with your **name** of course!
 - You want to participate in the development of the engine?
 Well! welcome to the team!
 - You have developed a game or application with the engine?
 We gladly accept it to publish it!
 - You noticed a bug?
 Well done!
 Let us know Mr. Hacker!